Inglourious Basterds: Filming

-Tarantino teamed with The Weinstein Company to prepare what he planned to be his film for production.
+Tarantino teamed with the Weinstein Company to prepare what he planned to be his film for production.
 In July 2008, Tarantino and executive producers Harvey and Bob Weinstein set up an accelerated production schedule to be completed for release at the Cannes Film Festival in 2009, where the film would compete for the Palme d'Or.

 The Weinstein Company co-financed the film and distributed it in the United States, and signed a deal with Universal Pictures to finance the rest of the film and distribute it internationally.
 Germany and France were scheduled as filming locations and principal photography started in October 2008 on location in Germany.

 Filming was scheduled to begin on October 13, 2008, and shooting started that week.
 Special effects were handled by KNB EFX Group with Greg Nicotero and much of the film was shot and edited in the Babelsberg Studio in Potsdam, Germany, and in Bad Schandau, a small spa town near Germany's border with the Czech Republic.

 Roth said that they "almost got incinerated", during the theater fire scene, as they projected the fire would burn at 400 C, but it instead burned at 1200 C. He said the swastika was not supposed to fall either, as it was fastened with steel cables, but the steel softened and snapped.

 On January 11, 2013, on the BBC's The Graham Norton Show, Tarantino said that for the scene where Kruger was strangled, he personally strangled the actress, with his own bare hands, in one take, to aid authenticity.

 Following the film's screening at Cannes, Tarantino stated that he would be re-editing the film in June before its ultimate theatrical release, allowing him time to finish assembling several scenes that were not completed in time for the hurried Cannes première.

 Music

 Tarantino originally wanted Ennio Morricone to compose the film's soundtrack.
-Morricone was unable to, because the film's sped-up production schedule conflicted with his scoring of Giuseppe Tornatore's Baarìa.
+Morricone was unable to, because the film's sped-up production schedule conflicted with his scoring of Baarìa (2009).
 However, Tarantino did use eight tracks composed by Morricone in the film, with four of them included on the CD.

 The opening theme is taken from the pseudo-folk ballad "The Green Leaves of Summer", which was composed by Dimitri Tiomkin and Paul Francis Webster for the opening of the 1960 film The Alamo.
 The soundtrack uses a variety of music genres, including Spaghetti Western and R&B. Prominent in the latter part of the film is David Bowie's theme from the 1982 film Cat People.
 The soundtrack, the first of Tarantino's not to include dialogue excerpts, was released on August 18, 2009.